-Canon 1D versus Panasonic G9
+Canon 1D vs Panasonic G9

-The Canon EOS-1D and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in September 2001 and November 2017.
+The Canon EOS-1D and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in September 2001 and November 2017.
 The 1D is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (G9) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably smaller (46 percent) than the Canon 1D.
 Moreover, the G9 is substantially lighter (58 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.